trungle14/Causal_Inference_DiD_Digital_MKT/README.md

 To accurately gauge the effect of the absence of sponsored ads (due to the glitch) on the total number of advertisement clicks across various platforms, the team employed a 'difference in difference' approach.
 This method was chosen to more precisely estimate the actual ROI of the sponsored advertisements

+## Why should we use DiD for this problem?

 The Difference in Difference (DiD) technique is a statistical method used to estimate causal relationships.
 It's particularly useful in observational studies where controlled experiments are not feasible.
 In the context of this case with Bazaar.com, here's how and why it's used, along with its assumptions:
 How it's used in this case: